ember-learn/ember-blog/source/2019-09-20-ember-3-13-released.md

 With Ember.js 3.13 you now use this improved version of tracked properties.
 Have a look at the [guides] or [RFC 410](https://github.com/emberjs/rfcs/blob/master/text/0410-tracked-properties.md) to learn more about tracked properties.
 You can also have a look at [RFC 478](https://github.com/emberjs/rfcs/blob/master/text/0478-tracked-properties-updates.md) to see what the tracked properties update is about.

-**Component Templates Co-location (2 of 5)**
+**Component Templates Co-location: Part One (2 of 5)**

-With component templates co-location it is now possible to place a component's JavaScript file and it's template in the same directory on the file system.
+The low-level APIs: `setComponentTemplate()`, `getComponentTemplate()` and `templateOnlyComponent()` are enabled with Ember.js 3.13.
+This means that the supporting code for co-location is included in this release, but is only enabled for Octane applications.
+In 3.14 it will be enabled for all applications.

 [The RFC](https://github.com/emberjs/rfcs/blob/master/text/0481-component-templates-co-location.md) contains a detailed explanaition for this feature.